Hybrid cars, electric vehicle, EV and HV.

 Hybrid Control of an Automotive RobotizedGearbox for Reduction of Consumptions and EmissionsPDF 01MB

-Fundamentals of Hybrid cars Technology A hybrid vehicle is one that uses a combination of an internal combustion engine (ICE) and a battery-electric drive system to improve fuel economy and reduce emissions.
+Fundamentals of Hybrid Cars Technology A hybrid vehicle uses a combination of an internal combustion engine (ICE) and a battery-electric drive system to improve fuel economy and reduce emissions.
 The most common type of hybrid car combines Gasoline ICE and Electric MotorDownload pdf file 49 pages / 2.3Mb

 Hybrid cars technology